RealSiteWorth

 The RealSiteWorth website valuation report follows a consistent template designed for both quick reading and deep diligence.
 Page one: top-line value range, confidence score, and the single most important risk factor.
 Pages two and three: the AI Valuation Memo, written by the AI after the deterministic engine has produced the range — never before.
 The memo explains the asset class classification, the comparable sales used to anchor the multiple, and the specific risk and durability inputs that moved the range within its band.
 Subsequent pages show the value-gap roadmap, with each recommended fix tied to an estimated value impact.

 A business owner trying to value a website usually wants three numbers from the report: the valuation range, the higher valuation ceiling (what the right buyer might pay), and the higher multiple justification.
 Each is grounded in monthly revenue, net profit, pageviews, organic stream sources, and a comparable-sales API call that returns recent transactions.
 A startup-shaped asset uses different valuation methods than a content site; the report should label which estimation framework applied.
-Potential buyers and business owners both want to see how to optimize the inputs that move the band — that’s why the calculate-by-component view exists in the Pro tier.
+Potential buyers and business owners both want to see how to optimize the inputs that move the band — that’s why the report breaks each driver into inspectable components inside deeper, account-only workflows.
 The domain name itself contributes a separate line item that’s easy to overlook.

 The report’s domain quality input combines authority signals (RSW Auth composite), age, language register, and brand recognizability.
 The earnings input combines public revenue signals (when available) with owner-supplied financial context.
 The multiple input draws from the comp set published on the RealSiteWorth comps page.
 Every number in the report can be traced back to a specific input — that traceability is what separates a defensible valuation report from a guess wrapped in a PDF.